 For example, if you’re asking a question specifically about AsciidoctorJ, please post to the

-The preferred means of reporting verifiable bugs, regressions, and security vulnerabilities or for making formal change requests is the project issue tracker.
-Please direct general usage questions to the project chat or discussion list.
+The issue tracker is the preferred channel for reporting verifiable bugs, regressions, and security vulnerabilities or for making formal change requests.
+Please direct questions about usage of the software to the project chat instead.
+Please do not comment on closed issues unless you’re following up to report whether or not the fix worked.

 Any significant change or decision about the project is recorded in the issue tracker.
-The issue tracker is also used for planning releases.
+The issue tracker is also used for planning releases via milestones and labels.

 If you want to share your experience with Asciidoctor or help promote it, we encourage you to post about it on social media.
 When you post about Asciidoctor on Twitter, you can mention the official account for the project, @asciidoctor.
 You can also use the #asciidoctor hashtag to help others find your post or discover others who are talking about it.